 To Charles Tyrell, youngest son of Dame Martha Tyrrell of Heron House in the Co. of Essex, one annuity of twenty pounds &c.
 To my cousin Symon Horsepoole of London, gent., one annuity of thirty pounds &c.
-To my beloved sister Dame Martha Tyrrell twenty pounds to buy her a ring, and to my nephews John, Thomas and Charles Tyrrell ten pounds apiece and to my niece Martha Tyrrell twenty pounds, to buy each of them a ring. ...
+To my beloved sister Dame Martha Tyrrell twenty pounds to buy her a ring, and to my nephews John, Thomas and Charles Tyrrell ten pounds apiece and to my niece Martha Tyrrell twenty pounds, to buy each of them a ring. . . .
 The residue unto Elianor, my wife, whom I make sole executrix &c.

 Laud, 73 (P. C. C.).1

-Lawrence married ELEANOR, second daughter of William Gyse (Guise)2 of Elmore, co.
+Lawrence married Eleanor, second daughter of William Gyse (Guise) of Elmore, co.
 Gloucester, Esq.
 She was born about 1626.
 She bore him one daughter-:

-99. ELIZABETH, married Sir Robert Shirley, created

-- 3 September, 1711, Viscount Tamworth and Earl Ferrers.
+99.Elizabeth, married Sir Robert Shirley, created 3 September, 1711, Viscount Tamworth and Earl Ferrers.
 She died 2 October, 1693.
+Children-:

-Children-: - i.
+- i.
 Robert, married Anne, daughter of Sir Humphrey Ferrers of Tamworth Castle. - ii.
-Washington, married Mary, daughter of Sir Richard Levinge.
+Washington, married Mary, daughter of Sir Richard Levinge. - iii.
+Henry, died, unmarried, in 1745. - iv.
+Lawrence, married Anne, daughter of Sir Walter Clarges.